-After you master the challenge on page 1, you can try the slightly harder challenge on page 2.
+After you master the challenge on page 1, you can try slightly harder challenges on pages 2 and 3.

 ✏️ What do you notice?
 What do you wonder?

 ✏️ Is this page easier or harder than page 1?
 What makes it different?

 2 Reflect Dance 1